-but not unheard of by international standards.
-Note however that the ratios are substantially smaller in Gulf countries - as low as 20%-30%.
+We also report on Table 2 the ratios between total survey income and national income.
+For most Middle East countries, the ratios are 40%-50%, which is fairly small, but not unheard of by international standards.
+However, the ratios are substantially smaller in Gulf countries - as low as 20%-30%.
 That is, compared to other countries, a very large fraction of national income of Gulf countries is missing from self-reported household survey income.
-To the extent that nationals benefit from the excluded income components (which typically refer to the undistributed profits of oil corporations and the capital income from sovereign wealth funds) more than foreigners, this implies that we are likely to severely underestimate income inequality in Gulf countries.
+To the extent that nationals benefit from the excluded income components (which typically refer to the undistributed profits of oil corporations, and the capital income from sovereign wealth funds) more than foreigners, this implies that we are likely to severely underestimate income inequality in Gulf countries.
 To correct for this, we proceed as follows: we impute a fraction of the missing income (the gap between national income and total survey income) to nationals only, so that the ratio between survey income (augmented by the imputation) and national income reaches 30, 50, 70, or 100%.
 We take as benchmark survey distributions for Gulf countries the series where this ratio equals 50%, except in Qatar where we take the series where the ratio is 30%.